By: Austin Alexander - October 12-13, 2019

-On Saturday and Sunday, weather was immaculate at River Bluff High School and their envious facilities to help us execute Diamond Prospects' 11th Annual Fall Showcase.
-A full house of participants in the 2017, 2018, 2019 and 2020 classes were on hand to work out in front of 20+ evaluators.
-A solid mix of tunes rang out of the PA system as two sessions of players were paraded through 60's, a defensive workout, batting practice and closing with bullpens before the games opened on Saturday afternoon.
-Special thanks to Mother Nature for covering us in blue skies and comfortable temperatures from beginning to end!
+Perfect weather greeted DP on Saturday at River Bluff High School and their envious facilities to help us execute Diamond Prospects' 14th Annual Fall Showcase.
+A host of young prospects in the 2020-2024 classes were on hand to work out in front of 25+ evaluators on Day 1.
+Per usual, a solid mix of tunes rang out of the PA system as two sessions of players were paraded through 60's in the outfield grass, then a defensive workout, batting practice and closing with bullpens before the games opened on Saturday afternoon 40 minutes ahead of schedule.

 DP High Five: River Bluff was a gracious host providing their amazing facility that has set the bar for other prep digs while creating envy from many of the college coaches that attended.
-The place could not have been a more accommodating site, Coach Mark Bonnette and his support staff were always first-class before, during and after the event; we sincerely thank them for opening their gates to DP for, hopefully, the fourth of many more events to come!
+The place could not have been a more accommodating site, Coach Mark Bonnette and his support staff were always first-class before, during and after the event; we sincerely thank them for opening their gates to DP for many, many more events to come!